Breaking the Norm, Ruun's Story

 SOME PEOPLE PERCIEVE AFRICAN WOMEN AS WEAK, SUBMISSIVE AND AT TIMES LESS THAN EQUAL TO THEIR MALE COUNTERPARTS.
 OTHERS BELIEVE THAT WHILE WOMEN ARE THE EQUALS OF MEN, THEIR ROLES SHOULD BE CONFINED TO LOOKING AFTER THE HOMESTEAD AND THE CHILDREN WHILE MEN FIND JOBS OUTSIDE THE HOME.

-In Somalia, not a day passes where these schools of thought are not challenged.
+In Somalia, not a day passes where these images are not challenged.
 As we celebrate World Mothers Day this month, we salute the likes of Ruun Dahir Abdi, who have broken the norm and continue to defy the odds daily.
 Her story is one of survival and sheer determination to sustain her family amidst many challenges.

 “I am a mother to 9 children and currently the only breadwinner of my family.
 Ever since my husband got sick he has been unable to work.
 The responsibility for providing for the family is now on me.”

 With no education, assets or any marketable skills, she had no choice but to open a small tea shop which yielded little income.
 With 5 of her children in school as well as taking care of her sick husband the expenses became much.

 “I woke up early every day even when the business was not doing well.
 In tough days, I would take what I could on credit at times not even sure if I would pay back.
 I'm grateful the lenders were patient with me, they said it was because of my diligence and perseverance."